 From the Airport

-Catch the XI and it will take you directly to Saint Paul’s Bay
+From Malta International Airport, catch the XI and it will take you directly to Saint Paul’s Bay